WallarooLabs/wally/orchestration/vagrant/README.md

 There is an ansible playbook for configuring the nodes.
 It can be run using the following command:

-`ansible-playbook --ask-vault-pass -i ../ansible/vagrant.py --ssh-common-args="-o StrictHostKeyChecking=no" ../ansible/playbooks/vagrant.yml`
+`ansible-playbook -i ../ansible/vagrant.py --ssh-common-args="-o StrictHostKeyChecking=no" ../ansible/playbooks/vagrant.yml`

 ## Makefile